Recent tribunal cases involving Covid-19

 Aside from professionalism and integrity, other parts of the Code of Conduct can come into play when using social media.

 The SRA confirm that if you form a relationship with a client through social media there is no requirement to cease interacting via social media.
-If solicitors send confidential communications to clients via social media, they need to be satisfied that client confidentiality will not be at risk and clients have consented to such communication to fulfill their obligations under Chapter 4 of the Code of Conduct.
+If solicitors send confidential communications to clients via social media, they need to be satisfied that client confidentiality will not be at risk and clients have consented to such communication to fulfil their obligations under Chapter 4 of the Code of Conduct.

 There are also less obvious risks to using social media that lawyers need to be aware of.
 Some types of social media advertise the fact that you are in a particular location at a particular time (perhaps via a "geotagged" status update), and if so, a lawyer may inadvertently reveal that they act for a particular client.